CartoDB/documentation/app/content/analytics-toolbox-postgres/sql-reference/quadbin.md

 **Description**

-Returns an array with the boundary box of a given quadbin.
+Returns an array with the boundary box of a given Quadbin.
 This boundary box contains the minimum and maximum longitude and latitude.
 The output format is [West-South, East-North] or [min long, min lat, max long, max lat].

-* `quadbin`: `BIGINT` quadbin to get the bbox from.
+* `quadbin`: `BIGINT` Quadbin to get the bbox from.

 **Return type**